 - On her first night, Beka of the Provost's Dog trilogy gets nicknamed "Fishpuppy" because she gets tripped headlong into a pile of fish offal.
 The whole neighborhood finds it hilarious and the baker even makes her a couple of fish-shaped loaves, to her mortification.
 (Though she still takes the bread.)
 Later she's embarrassed to be called the complimentary "Terrier," but she grows to like it so much that Pounce accuses her of preening.
 She's also not fond of "Bloodhound" at first because of the exhaustion and emotion she went through.

-- The title character of the Dan Shamble Zombie PI stories is actually named Dan Chambeaux, and hates his nickname because it makes him sound like a decrepit, rotting "shambler", not the well-preserved specimen of walking dead he is.
+- The title character is actually named Dan Chambeaux, and hates his nickname because it makes him sound like a decrepit, rotting "shambler", not the well-preserved specimen of walking dead he is.

 - In Flashman and the Redskins, Flashman is adopted by an Apache tribe and, due to his horseback skills, is named White-Rider-Goes-So-Fast-He-Destroys-The-Wind-With-His-Speed.
 Unfortunately for convenience it's shorted to He-Who-Breaks-The-Wind or Wind Breaker.
 Given how Flashman farted his way down the Valley of Death at Balaclava you could say it's appropriate.

 - In The First Law series, the Northern "Named Men" get their names based on some distinguishing feature or act, and those names aren't always badass:

 - In the original trilogy, the Cowardly Lion of the group is accurately if insensitively dubbed Forely "The Weakest".